FAQs for Patients

 Norton Neuroscience Institute is committed to advancing the fields of neurology and neurosurgery through research and clinical trials.
-The renowned neurosurgeons, neurologists and clinicians with Norton Neuroscience Institute are well-respected for their research.
+The renowned neurosurgeons, neurologists and clinicians with Norton Neuroscience Institute are well respected for their research.
 Our clinicians regularly participate in studies and publish their research and treatment findings.
 In return, patients of Norton Neuroscience Institute benefit from research and cutting-edge treatment not available elsewhere in our region.
-Through clinical studies and unique research partnerships, Norton Neuroscience Institute is dedicated to improving patient care, outcomes and quality of life.
-A listing of current clinical trials is found at http://www.nortonhealthcare.com/nni.cfm?id=1690 .
-Contact Anne Watson at (502) 629-5270 for additional information.
+Through clinical studies and unique research partnerships, Norton Neuroscience Institute is dedicated to improving patient care,

 NORTON MULTIPLE SCLEROSIS CENTER

 The Norton Multiple Sclerosis Center has a growing research program with several new trials opening soon.
-A list of active clinical trials is available at http://www.nortonhealthcare.com/multiple-sclerosis-research-clinical-trial-listing and additional information may be obtained by contacting Debbie Lockridge at Deborah.email@example.com or (502) 899-6417.
+Additional information may be obtained by contacting Debbie Lockridge at Deborah.firstname.lastname@example.org or (502) 899-6417.

 Becker’s Healthcare has recognized Adam D. Kempf, Norton Healthcare senior vice president and chief financial officer, as one of the 106 hospital and health system CFOs to know in the nation.
 Those on the list play an integral […]Read Full Story